ReneOlsthoorn/Ground/README.md

 like `string` and `float` and arrays.
 See file `unittests.g` for some syntax examples.

 Ground variables can be referenced in assembly by using the generated symbolic constants.
-The compiler itself is written in C# and generates x86-64 assembly which is assembled by [FASM](https://flatassembler.net/) for Windows.
+The compiler itself is written in C# and generates x86-64 assembly which is assembled by [FASM](https://flatassembler.net/).
 The generated code is poured into an assembly template which can be freely chosen.
 This will result in small `.EXE` files when the template is chosen wisely.
 For instance, there is a `console` template which opens the console, but also a sdl3 template which doesn't have a console and is useful when starting `SDL3` applications.
 Ofcourse you